Pair invariant mass to isolate background in the search for the chiral magnetic effect in Au+Au collisions at $\sqrt{s_{_{\rm NN}}}$= 200 GeV: Experiment and data analysis

 where $\alpha$ and $\beta$ represent the pion index, and the average $\mean{...}$ runs over all triplets and over all events.
 The azimuthal angle of the third particle, $\phic$, serves as a measure of $\psi_2$.
-The imprecision in determining the $\psi_2$ by a single particle is corrected by dividing by the resolution factor, equal to the particle's elliptic flow anisotropy $\vc$.
+The imprecision in determining the $\psi_2$ by a single particle is corrected by the resolution factor, equal to the particle's elliptic flow anisotropy $\vc$.
 Charged TPC tracks with $\pT$ from 0.2 to 2 \GeVc\ are used for particle $c$.
-Two methods are used: 1) sub-event method, the main method used in this analysis, where the $\alpha$, $\beta$ particles are from one half of the TPC ($-1<\eta<-0.05$ or $0.05<\eta<1$) and the particle $c$ is from the other half of the TPC ($0.05<\eta<1$ or $-1<\eta<-0.05$)~\cite{Adamczyk:2012ku}; 2) full-event method, where the $\alpha$, $\beta$ and $c$ particle are all taken from the pseudo-rapidity range $|\eta| < 1$~\cite{Abelev:2009ad,Abelev:2009ac}.
+Two methods are used: 1) sub-event method, the main method used in this analysis, where the $\alpha$, $\beta$ particles are from one half of the TPC ($-1<\eta<-0.05$ or $0.05<\eta<1$) and the particle $c$ is from the other half ($0.05<\eta<1$ or $-1<\eta<-0.05$)~\cite{Adamczyk:2012ku}; 2) full-event method, where the $\alpha$, $\beta$ and $c$ particle are all taken from the pseudo-rapidity range $|\eta| < 1$~\cite{Abelev:2009ad,Abelev:2009ac}.
+The $\eta$ gap of 0.1 between the positive and negative pseudorapidity subevents is to suppress short-range correlations from quantum interference and Coulomb interaction, as well as detector-related effects such as track splitting~\cite{STAR:2021mii}.
 In order to identify resonance decay contributions, the $\dg$ correlator is studied as a function of $\minv$ of the $\alpha$ and $\beta$ particle pairs.
 The analysis loops over $\alpha$ and $\beta$ particles, and the $c$ particle is handled by the cumulant method~\cite{Borghini:2002vp}.